adamdjbrett/fv8f/content/museum-select-motors/1930/1932-ford-tudor-sedan.md

 ---
 ## Description

 Survivor car 1932 Deluxe Tudor Sedan.
 Wheels, body molding and drip rails have been painted a light green color.
 Other than that it pretty original.
 Performance maintenance has kept the car running till today.
 Runs, drives and stops.
-Call for more details, or to schedule an appointment to see it.
-260-927-8022
+Call for more details, or to schedule an appointment to see it 260-927-8022.